How to combine cells and keep the cell formatting in Excel?

 The second method needs to toggle between Excel and Word frequently.
 Here, I will introduce you a powerful tool- Kutools for Excel, its Combine utility can easily combine cells and keep different kinds of cell formatting in Excel.

-1. Select the cells you want to combine, and click Kutools > Combine.
-See screenshot:
+1. Select the cells you want to combine, and click Kutools > Merge & Split > Combine Rows, Columns or Cells without Losing Data.

 Note: If you want to place the result in a new column or row, you need to select one more column besides the original data.
 Here I select one more column.